 Geographic Connection to Pennsylvania: Abington, Montgomery County

-Director and actor Bob Saget is best known for his eight years on TV's Full House.
+Comedian and actor Bob Saget is best known for his eight years on TV's Full House.

 Comedian and actor Bob Saget was born on May 17, 1956, in Philadelphia.
 Although he grew up in Virginia and California, he returned to the Philadelphia area, graduating from Abington Senior High School and Temple University.
 His career spanned more than forty years in standup comedy and television, including work as a director and writer.
 He was best known for his role as "Danny Tanner" on the television series Full House.
 He also hosted America's Funniest Home Videos, narrated How I Met Your Mother, and was an advocate for scleroderma research.
 Saget died in Florida on January 9, 2022, while on tour.

 Robert Lane Saget was born in Philadelphia on May 17, 1956 to Benjamin M. and Rosalyn C. ("Dolly") Saget.
 His grandparents were Jewish immigrants from Latvia and Russia.
 His father rose from being a butcher to becoming head of meats for Food Fair, a Pennsylvania-based grocery chain.
 The family followed Ben’s career; thus Bob spent his childhood in Virginia and California before returning to Pennsylvania and graduating from Abington Senior High School (ASHS).
 During Saget’s formative years, comedy became a coping mechanism for anxiety, loneliness, and sadness.
 As he describes in his memoir, several members of his extended family, including his older sisters Gay and Andrea, and twin siblings he never knew, died at young ages.
 Thus, comedy was "a means to avoid pain" and helped him survive (Saget, 2-3).